 The academic year is divided into two sessions, each containing 14 weeks for teaching.
-There is a recess of five weeks between the two sessions as well as short recesses of one week within each of the sessions.
+There is a recess of five weeks between the two sessions and there are short recesses of one week within each of the sessions.

 Session 1 commences on the first Monday of March.